 Create a new project in Android Studio.
 Give it the application name Pets.
 As usual, make sure you select Empty Activity as the template.
 When your project loads, click on the activity_main.xml tab at the top and delete the default Hello World TextView.
-In the Palette area, click on Containers, and locate the GridView item:
+In the Palette area of earlier versions of Android Studio, click on Containers, and locate the GridView item:

 Drag a GridView onto your blank layout.

-In the toolbar at the top of Design view, click the Infer Constraints icon (the yellow plus symbol):
+In the toolbar at the top of Design view, click the Infer Constraints icon (the yellow plus symbol or the wand in later versions of Android Studio):

 With your GridView selected, type an ID in the properties area on the right.
 Call your GridView petsGrid:

-Now click the View all properties link at the bottom of the properties area:
+Now click the View all properties link at the bottom of the properties area in earlier Android Studio Version, or exapnd the All Attributes item in later versions.

 We can set three properties here: number of columns, stretch mode, and vertical spacing.
 Locate the numColumns property first and type a value of 2: